jou170/uniqlo-static-web-using-bootstrap/README.md

 ![Screenshot 2025-03-04 200110](https://github.com/user-attachments/assets/51404deb-e2b6-427c-8b68-31d6fb16c2c2)# Uniqlo Web Clone (For Learning Purposes)

-This is a simple HTML, CSS, and JavaScript project that replicates the Uniqlo website layout.
+This is a simple HTML and CSS project that replicates the Uniqlo website layout.
 The project is built using the Bootstrap framework with custom modifications to match my design preferences.

 ## 🚀 Project Overview
 - Developed with **HTML, CSS, and JavaScript**